himani0550/Orchestration_assign/README.md

    Frontend
 2. We will set up the EC2 instance.
    ![image](https://github.com/himani0550/Orchestration_assign/assets/77041503/c86bd6d0-7728-4446-9237-e1c87458e0d6)
 3. Now, we have to setup AWS CLi on EC2 instance.
+Use below command for AWS CLI. aws configure --profile
+4. Conatinerize MERN application.
+   #####